-There are also lots of labels used to describe these investments – socially responsible, sustainable, ethical, responsible, green, impact and so on.
-This makes things a little confusing, which is why we have a dedicated section of our website on responsible investing, covering everything from defining the key terms to providing regular commentary on the major issues shaping the area.
+There are also lots of labels used to describe these investments – responsible, sustainable, ethical, green, impact and so on.
+This makes things a little confusing, which is why we have a dedicated section on how to become a responsible investor, covering everything from defining the key terms to providing regular commentary on the major issues shaping the area.

-Socially Responsible Investing (SRI) considers social and environmental good as well as a financial return.
-It is often used as an umbrella term that encompasses various approaches, one of which involves incorporating Environmental, Social and Governance (ESG) factors in an investment process.
+Responsible Investing considers social and environmental good as well as a financial return.
+It is often used as an umbrella term that encompasses various approaches, most of which involve incorporating Environmental, Social and Governance (ESG) factors in an investment process.

 It encourages corporate behaviour that promotes environmental stewardship, consumer protection and human rights, and typically means considering (and engaging with companies on) key issues such as climate change, labour management, corporate governance, gender diversity and data security, among others.